Backstage video of the project #Closetome with 250 adolescents in collaboration with the Museum of Contemporary Photography in Cinisello, Milan.

 “I hold workshops for teenagers since 2008 (see workshop list below).
-I’m 58, but I feel like an eternal teen: my identity is perpetually under construction and I keep an innocent and insecure core inside me; emotions are under the skin, and explode easily; rebellion is often the preferred choice”.
+I’m 58, but I feel like an eternal teen: my identity is perpetually under construction and I keep an innocent and insecure core inside me; emotions are expressed through art, and rebellion is often the preferred choice”.
 Cristina Nuñez

-Nowadays, SPEX can be a powerful tool to fight what we call an identitarian emergency.
+Nowadays, SPEX can be a powerful tool to address what we call a crisis of identity.
 Since the selfie boom in 2012, we delete our ugly pictures, those pictures in which we don’t recognize or like ourselves.
 We all delete those pictures that don’t conform with the market’s standards of beauty, or with our own.
 Adolescents have become masters in the control of their self-image to conform to certain styles, in order to feel that they belong to their groups, to keep up with their peers.